 On every occasion in this article where reference to Prophet/Messenger Mohammad appears, words “Peace Be upon Him” shall be assumed.

-Muhammad Nabeel Musharraf, THE WARAQAT OF IMAM AL HARAMAYN AL JAWAINI, A CLASSICAL MANUAL OF USUL al-FIQH’ (Perth Western Australia: Australian Islamic library 2015) 16.
+Muhammad Nabeel Musharraf, The Waraqat of Imam al Haramayn al Jawaini, a Classical Manual of Usul al-Fiqh’ (Perth Western Australia: Australian Islamic library 2015) 16.

 Ibid.

-bn Umar bn Usman al-Hajib “MUKHTASAR AL MUNTAHAL USULIY, (in Arabic) [the summary of a final view of Jurisconsultt] vol. 1 (Qahirah: Kardastan al-Ilmiyya Publisher nd) 4.
+Ibn Umar Ibn Usman al-Hajib, Mukhtasar Al Muntahal Usuliy (in Arabic) [The Summary of a Final View of Jurisconsult] vol 1 (Qahirah: Kardastan al-Ilmiyya Publisher nd) 4.

-Youcef S, “the Histriography of Sunni Usul al-fiqh” (Oxford: Handbook of Sunni Usul al fiqh, p.11
+Youcef Soufi, ‘The Histriography of Sunni Usul al-fiqh’ in Anver M. Emon, Rumee Ahmed (eds), The Oxford Handbook of Islamic Law (Oxford Handbook Online:2016) 11.

-ibid n.
-5 11
+ibid (n 5) 11.

-Dildora Komiljanovna.Nishanova ‘ROLE OF USUL AL FIQH IN ISLAMIC JURISPRUDENCE’ (2021) 4 (3) International Journal of Integrated Education 416.
+Dildora Komiljanovna.Nishanova,’ Role of Usul al Fiqh in Islamic Jurisprudence’ (2021) 4 (3) International Journal of Integrated Education 416,416.

-Linguistically fiqh means understanding coming from the word Fahm.
-For instance in suratul hud v 91 it reads “ we do not comprehend (m nafqahu) much of what you say.
-I.e we do not understand.
+Literarily, Fiqh means understanding coming from the word Fahm.
+For instance in Quran Surat Al Hud (The Prophet Hud) 11 v 91 [Abdullah Yusuf Ali (tr), ‘The Meaning of the Holy Quran’ (Maryland U.S.A: Amana corporation 1992)] it reads “O Shu’ayb much of what thou sayest we do not understand”.

-Abu Tariq Hilal, Understanding Usul Al Fiqh (Principles of Islamic Jurispudence): Fahm Fi Usul Al-Fiqh ( N.p.: CreateSpac Independent Publishing Platform 2020).
-2
+Abu Tariq Hilal, Fahm Fi Usul Al Fiqh (in Arabic) [Understanding Usul Al Fiqh] (Abu Ismael al Bairawi (tr) Delhi: Revival Publication 2020) 2.

-Ibid 3
+ibid 3.

 Musharraf (n 2) 2.

-Prawitra Thalib ‘ DISTINCTION OF CHARACTERISTICS OF SHARIA AND FIQH ON ISLAMIC LAW’ (2018) 33 (3) Yuridika Fakultas Hukum Universitas Airlangga 439, 440
+Prawitra Thalib, ‘Distinction of Characteristics of Sharia and Fiqh on Islamic Law’ (2018) 33 (3) Yuridika Fakultas Hukum Universitas Airlangga 439, 440.

-ibid
+Ibid.

-Q.5:3:
+Quran Surat Al- Ma’idah (The Repast) 5 v 3 [Abdullah Yusuf Ali (tr), ‘The Meaning of the Holy Quran’ (Maryland U.S.A: Amana corporation: 1992)].

 Hilal (n 9) 1.

-Ibid .4.
+Ibid 4.

-Muhammad himKamali, ” PRINCIPLES OF ISLAMIC JURISPRUDENCE’’, (Cambridge: Islamic Text Society 1991) 1
+Muhammad Hashim Kamali, Principles of Islamic Jurisprudence (Cambridge: Islamic Text Society 1991) 1.

-Suratul Najm V. 3-4
+Quran Surat Al- Najm (The Star) 53 v 4 [Abdullah Yusuf Ali (tr), ‘The Meaning of the Holy Quran’ (Maryland U.S.A: Amana corporation 1992)].

-Ibn taimiyya in AL Munajjad explains if we say the Quran, Sunnan and Qiyas all stem from the same source, because the messenger agrees with everything that is in the Quran and the umma is unanimously agreed upon it in general.
-There is no one among the believers who does not believe it is obligatory to follow the book and everything that is enjoined in the sunna the quran obliged us to follow it.
-So the believers are unanimously agreed upon that, and everything the believers are unanimously agreed can only be true and in accordance with what is in the quran and the sunnah.
+Ibn Taimiyya in AL Munajjad explains if we say the Quran, Sunnan and Qiyas all stem from the same source, because the messenger agrees with everything that is in the Quran and the umma is unanimously agreed upon it in general.
+There is no one among the believers who does not believe it is obligatory to follow the book and everything that is enjoined in the Sunna, the Quran obliged us to follow it.
+So the believers are unanimously agreed upon that, and everything the believers are unanimously agreed can only be true and in accordance with what is in the Quran and the Sunnah.

-Please note that apart from the quran, sunna, ijma and qiyas, scholars have varied regarding to their validity and usage as evidence and even where they are they must be secondary to quran and sunnah.
+Please note that apart from the Quran, Sunna, Ijma and Qiyas, scholars have varied regarding their validity and usage as evidence and even where they are they must be secondary to Quran and Sunnah.

-Kamali (n 17) 2
+Kamali (n 17) 2.

-Ibid 10
+ibid 10.

 See the yas alunaka verses in the Quran.
 According to ibn Abbas 13 questions were asked.

-Quran 4:59
+Quran Surat Al- Ali Imran (The Family of Imran) 4 v 59 [Abdullah Yusuf Ali (tr), ‘The Meaning of the Holy Quran’ (Maryland U.S.A: Amana corporation 1992)].

-Qur’an 4:65
+Quran Surat Al- Ali Imran (The Family of Imran) 4 v 65 [Abdullah Yusuf Ali (tr), ‘The Meaning of the Holy Quran’ (Maryland U.S.A: Amana corporation 1992)].

-Qur’an 33: 21
+Quran Surat Al- Ahzab (The Confiderarte) 33 v 21 [Abdullah Yusuf Ali (tr), ‘The Meaning of the Holy Quran’ (Maryland U.S.A: Amana corporation 1992)].

-Wael B. Hallaq, ‘A History of Islamic Legal Theories: An Introduction to Sunni Usul Al-fiqh’ (Kiribati: Cambridge University Press 1997)
+Wael B. Hallaq, ‘A History of Islamic Legal Theories: An Introduction to Sunni Usul Al-Fiqh’ (Kiribati: Cambridge University Press 1997).

 Abdullateef Wale Adeyemo and Abdullateef Abubakar Sadiq, ‘The Historical Development of Islamic Jurisprudence’ (lllabillah publishing Company Ltd, Kano,2012) 21